immutable/contracts/audits/trading/202404-threat-model-immutable-signed-zone-v2.md

 ### `DEFAULT_ADMIN` Role Account Compromise

+**Detection:** Monitoring role change events.

+The mitigation is to assume that the role will be operated by multi-signature addresses such that an attacker would need to compromise multiple signers simultaneously.
+As such, even if some keys are compromised due to the Spear Phishing Attacker or the Insider Attacker, the administrative actions will not be able to be executed as a threshold number of keys will not be available.

+### `ZONE_MANAGER` Role Account Compromise

-**Detection:** Monitoring role change events and SIP-7 signer events.
+**Detection:** Monitoring SIP-7 signer events.

 The mitigation is to assume that the role will be operated by multi-signature addresses such that an attacker would need to compromise multiple signers simultaneously.
 As such, even if some keys are compromised due to the Spear Phishing Attacker or the Insider Attacker, the administrative actions will not be able to be executed as a threshold number of keys will not be available.